keyboard_arrow_up

 How Metal Spinning Works

-The metal spinning process is fairly straightforward, and goes something like this:
+The metal spinning process is simple and consists of the following steps:

 Materials Used in Metal Spinning

-The metal spinning process can form various kinds of ductile metals and alloys, including aluminum, titanium, stainless steel and copper.
+Metal spinning is suitable for a variety of ductile metals and alloys, such as aluminum, titanium, stainless steel, and copper.

 Aluminum Metal